Young Dementia Network publications / resources

 Supporting employees who are caring for someone with dementia

 A publication produced by Carers UK and Employers for Carers.

 Losing a Partner - The financial & practical consequences

-The report, commissioned by Royal London, is based on a survey of 500 people whose partner died in the past five years and found that only 11% of those who has lost a partner felt both financially and practically prepared.
+The report, commissioned by Royal London, is based on a survey of 500 people whose partner died in a five year period and found that only 11% of those who has lost a partner felt both financially and practically prepared.

 Information about support / care